mgnfy-view/the-knights-quest/README.md

 <img src="./public/images/screenshot.png" width="540" />

-The knight's quest is a platforming game built with javascript and kaboom.js, a javscript based game engine.
+The knight's quest is a platforming game built with javascript and kaplay (successor of kaboom.js), a javscript based game engine.
 With bite-sized but well thought levels, simple controls, and a decent set of mechanics, it is a great choice for a small gaming session.

 More levels will be added over time!